harmonicnauts/Fabuouzbot/README.md

-# Discord Music bot
+# Fabuouoz Bot

 Bot for Fabuouz Discord channel.
 For now it can only be a music player.
 Will be developed again in the future.
+Based on some [github music discord bot repository](https://github.com/TannerGabriel/discord-bot).

 ## Requirements